-This is complemented by academic subjects such as history, politics and law which are delivered through lectures and seminars and assessed through examination and essays.
+This is complemented by academic modules exploring the role and impact of journalism in society through elective modules in English, Sociology, Politics and Creative Writing.
+These classes are delivered through lectures and seminars and assessed through examination and essays.

 We’ll help you get ahead in this competitive sector by helping you organise professional work experience as part of your degree.

 Recent work experience includes: Sky News and Sky Sports, The Times, Prospect Magazine and New York Times summer internships.

 - Learn how to write news and features, use the professional standard TV studio, and make video and audio packages and websites